stripe-samples/subscription-use-cases/README.md

 # Set up subscriptions with Stripe Billing

 This sample shows how to create a customer and subscribe them to a plan with [Stripe Billing](https://stripe.com/billing).
-You can find step by step directions in the billing [overview](https://stripe.com/docs/billing) documentation page.
+For the official documentation for Stripe billing checkout the [overview](https://stripe.com/docs/billing).

 |                                                                                                                             |                                                                                   [Checkout](https://github.com/stripe-samples/checkout-subscription-and-add-on)                                                                                    |                                                                 [Fixed-price-subscriptions with Elements](./fixed-price-subscriptions)                                                                 |                                                                                     [Usage-based-subscriptions with Elements](./usage-based-subscriptions)                                                                                     |                                [Per-seat-subscriptions with Elements](./per-seat-subscriptions)                                   |
 | :-------------------------------------------------------------------------------------------------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |